Where to Eat in Vienna – from Schnitzel to Sacher’s Cake

 If you want to experience something really special go to Griechenbeisl – the oldest restaurant in Vienna.
-It dates back to 15th century and has that medieval feel and is very popular because of that so we weren’t very surprised with the crowd.
-The restaurant has several different dining rooms, the garden and an amazing wine cellar.
-Many famous people, such as Beethoven, Brahms, Schubert and Strauss, visited Griechenbeisl and you will see photos and signatures everywhere.
-The place is very romantic and authentic – be sure to eat here at least once.
+It dates back to the 15th century and has that medieval feel and is very popular because of that so we weren’t very surprised by the crowd.
+The restaurant has several different dining rooms, a garden, and an amazing wine cellar.
+Many famous people, such as Beethoven, Brahms, Schubert, and Strauss, visited Griechenbeisl and you will see photos and signatures everywhere.
+The place is very romantic and authentic – be sure to eat there at least once.

 Another café with amazing sweets but less pricy than other places on our list.
 Sacher cake that we had here is also pretty great, but we recommend trying Mozart cake – a chocolate cake with a layer of pistachio marzipan and nougat filling, covered in chocolate fondant.
 It’s amazing, especially if you’re having a cup of coffee with it.
 Aida has multiple locations all over the city, so you can have a coffee break wherever you are.

 Aida — The Perfect Place for a Coffee and Sweets